AlexanderSilvaB/Mari/README.md

 # Mari
 This is just a temporary code release

-## Structure
-Our repository is structured in a way that 3 main folders are used, as described bellow:
-* **root**: This will be copied to the robot root directory

-* **src**: This is complete source code

-* **supervisor**: Here lives our Supervisor software

-There is also 3 main script that are used:
-* **setup**: This script is used to configure the user machine

-* **sync**: This script is responsible to configure the robot and copy the binaries and data needed to run our software.

-* **build**: This is the script used to compile the source code.
-Is also possible to not run this script directly and instead use the argument *--build* in the *sync* script.

 ## Get Started
 In order to make your computer ready to compile our code, first run the script *setup*.
 ```shell